 Most of the projects in the 2015 TIP are carried over from the 2013 TIP.
 To decide which projects to carryover, MTC requested sponsors of projects in the 2013 TIP to indicate which of their projects had been completed, were well underway or were still in planning or early implementation stages.
-During the preliminary review of the draft TIP, project sponsors were also allowed to propose new projects to be included in the 2015 TIP.
+During the preliminary review of the draft TIP, project sponsors also were allowed to propose new projects to be included in the 2015 TIP.
 A list of all new projects was provided to the Air Quality Conformity Task Force (MTC's inter-agency consultation group for air quality purposes) prior to being added into the draft TIP.
 This list of new projects can be found in Appendix A-47.

-Once the Draft 2015 TIP was developed, it was released for public review and comment.
+Once the Draft 2015 TIP is developed, it is released for public review and comment.
 As part of the public review process, the draft document was sent to over 30 major libraries throughout the Bay Area as well as the MTC-ABAG library.
 Notices were also sent to an extensive list of interested parties including transportation agencies, other state, federal and tribal agencies and other transportation interests.
-The Draft 2015 TIP was also submitted through intergovernmental review, via the Association of Bay Area and receives their comments.
+The Draft 2015 TIP was also submitted through intergovernmental review, via the Association of Bay Area Government's Regional Clearinghouse, which notices all local agencies in the Bay Area and receives their comments.
 The document can be downloaded from the MTC website (www.mtc.ca.gov).
-After the close of the public comment period, MTC's responses to significant comments were compiled and included as an appendix to the 2015 TIP (Appendix A-58).
+After the close of the public comment period, MTC's response to significant comments are compiled into Appendix A-58.
 This review process is conducted according to the Public Participation Plan (PPP) process adopted by MTC.
 The PPP is detailed in a later section.

 After the public comment period, the 2015 TIP document is presented to a standing committee of the Commission.
 After its review, the committee forwards the document to the full Commission for adoption.
-The 2015 TIP is then sent to the Caltrans Office of Federal Programs for inclusion into the California Federal Statewide Transportation Improvement Program (FSTIP) or Statewide TIP.
+The 2015 TIP is sent to the Caltrans Office of Federal Programs for inclusion into the California Federal Statewide Transportation Improvement Program (FSTIP) or Statewide TIP.
 After review and approval by Caltrans, the FSTIP is forwarded to the Federal Highway Administration (FHWA) and the Federal Transit Administration (FTA) for their review and approval.
 Approval by FHWA/FTA constitutes the final approval of the TIP.
 The TIP is valid for up to 4 years following approval by FHWA/FTA.
 The 2015 TIP schedule is as follows:

 June 26, 2014: Draft 2015 TIP and Draft Air Quality Conformity Analysis of the Plan and Draft 2015 TIP released for public review and comment.

-July 9, 2014: Public hearing held during MTC committee meeting.

-July 31, 2014: End of public review and comment of Draft 2015 TIP and Draft Transportation-Air Quality Conformity Analysis of the Plan and 2015 TIP.
-September 10, 2014 MTC committee reviewed the 2015 TIP and Air Quality Conformity Analysis of the Plan and 2015 TIP and referral to Commission September 24, 2014: Commission scheduled approval of final 2015 TIP and Transportation- Air Quality Conformity Analysis of the Plan and 2015 TIP December, 2014: 2015 TIP Approval by FHWA / FTA (anticipated date)
+July 9, 2014: Public hearing scheduled during MTC committee meeting.
+July 31, 2014: End of public review and comment of Draft 2015 TIP and Draft conformity analysis of the Plan and 2015 TIP.
+September 10, 2014 MTC committee scheduled review of 2015 TIP and Air Quality Conformity Analysis of the Plan and 2015 TIP and referral to Commission September 24, 2014: Commission scheduled approval of final 2015 TIP and final Air Quality Conformity Analysis of the Plan and 2015 TIP December, 2014: 2015 TIP Approval by FHWA / FTA (anticipated date)